wish/ctl/README.md

 Additionally, this feature supports the `-f, --follow` option which constantly streams logs.

 ## Run
-The run command is a wrapper over `kubectl run`.
+The run command is a wrapper over `kubectl apply`.
 It requires cluster config to set up.

-The syntax is `ctl run NAME [flags]`.
+The syntax is `ctl run APPNAME [flags]`.
 The label flags can be used to narrow down which cluster to run on.
 If there are multiple clusters in which a run is specified on, ctl randomly picks one.

 Ctl prints out the command before running.